Cooking Classes in Morocco: The Solo Traveller’s Edition

 Why You Should Add a Cooking Class to Your Solo Travel Morocco Itinerary

-As a solo adventurer, it’s easy to rush through Morocco ticking off landmarks, particularly if you’re travelling on a tight budget or have limited time.
+As a solo adventurer, it’s easy to rush through Morocco, ticking off landmarks, particularly if you’re travelling on a tight budget or have limited time.
 A cooking class slows everything down.
 It creates space for conversation, connection and culinary curiosity.

 Morocco’s gastronomic traditions are a big part of the country’s appeal as a travel destination and eating in restaurants provides just one perspective.
 Once you step into the kitchen and start preparing dishes yourself, you’ll come away with insights (and skills) that will stay with you long after your trip ends.